| |

 to Henry Randall James.

-45N and Longitude 44W, with her crew being rescued by the German barque,
+45N and Longitude 44W (ESE of St John's, Newfoundland), with her crew being rescued by the German barque,

 Schiller (Golstein).